Thai Visa Checklist Logo

 Who can apply

-Foreigners legally staying in Thailand
+Foreigners legally staying in Thailand on a long-term visa or valid extension

 Applicants with an address registered in a Yellow Book (Tabien Baan)